THELEELA - Investment Analysis: Buy Signal or Bull Trap?

 ⚠️ Limitation

-- No dividend yield, unattractive for income-focused investors.
+- No dividend yield, reducing attractiveness for income investors.

 📉 Company Negative News